 Partners who are not married to each other have fewer legal rights to the property of the other than if they were married.

-A partner who is a sole owner of a property may want to give a beneficial interest in it to his or her long-term partner if the two are likely to remain unmarried.
+A partner who is a sole owner of a property may want to give a beneficial interest in it to their long-term partner if the two are likely to remain unmarried.

-However, he or she can retain control by remaining legal owner.
+However, they can retain control by remaining legal owner.

 It is common for parents or other family members to help their children buy a home, by lending them the money for a deposit for a mortgage.